influxdata/influxdb-iox-client-go/README.md

+> [!WARNING]
+> This module is no longer being maintained.
+Please use the official module at [github.com/InfluxCommunity/influxdb3-go](https://github.com/InfluxCommunity/influxdb3-go).

 # InfluxDB IOx Client for Go

-Package `influxdbiox` is the official Go client for InfluxDB/IOx.
+Package `influxdbiox` is a Go client for InfluxDB/IOx.

 InfluxDB/IOx uses Arrow Flight gRPC for queries.
 This client makes it easy to use that interface.